 * NAMI member since 2011

-* Completed the teacher training and certified to lead the Family to Family course 2013
+* Completed the teacher training and certified to lead the Family To Family Course in 2013

-* Have led over 100 people in 5 Family to Family class rooms over 3 years (150 hrs.)
+* Has led over 100 people in five Family To Family Courses over three years (150 hrs.)

 * Active in promoting NAMI-Charlotte and enrolling people in membership.